 To conclude, education, ownership of TV-radio, civil strife, being married and composition of working household members are crucial determinants of poverty transition in Uganda.
 The paper does not study the mechanism how these variables affect productivity of rural households.
 For instance, ownership of TV-radio may have different channels through which productivity is affected.
 One can argue that TV-radio can boost agricultural productivity by offering farmers relevant and timely information on the use of technology and agricultural extension services, crop harvesting and planting.
 The news propagated through public media is deemed to be an important input for agricultural production.
 TV-radio and mobile can serve as consumption and production goods.
 As production input, they can substitute labor.
 With the already existing equipment and labor input, a better land improvement system can be available to the farmer.
-News about pre-prevention of adverse shocks can also be transmitted through public and non-public channels in order to create awareness for the society at large.
+News about pre-prevention of adverse shocks can also be transmitted through public and non-public channels to create awareness for the society at large.
 Through radio-TV, and mobile electronic devices, the daily prices of agricultural products at different towns are disseminated and help farmers to take advantage of lower marketing margin or reduce transaction costs.
-The empirical result suggests that those who have TVradio are less likely to entering poverty as well as persist in poverty compared to those without.
+The empirical result suggests that those who have TV-radio are less likely to entering poverty as well as persist in poverty compared to those without.
 From policy perspective, investment on information technology (by public and private sectors) is crucial.
 The fact that the consumption flow from TV and radio is included in the total consumption expenditure does not affect the statistical and economic importance of the variable on household poverty.
 The model is re-estimated after removing the consumption flow of TV and Radio and the result is still robust.
 To start with, the share of expenditure ascribes to TV-radio is meager in the data.

 The impact of covariates on initial poverty and retention are offered in table 6.
 In contrast to poverty transitions, many of the explanatory variables are now statistically significant.
-Cappellari and Jenkins(2004); Nilsson (2012) and Faye et al. (2011) find many insignificant parameters in transition probability model.
-In fact, many parameters in this paper are significant compared to the percentage of significant parameters established in their papers.
-Accounting for sample selection problems and using small subsamples for conditional poverty are the possible explanations for weak effects of coefficients.
+Cappellari and Jenkins(2004); Nilsson (2012) and Faye et al.(2011) find many insignificant parameters, which are quite high compared to ours, in the transition probability model..
+Accounting for sample selection problems and using small sub-samples for conditional poverty are the possible explanations for weak effects of coefficients.
 Education, TV-radio and civil strife affect both poverty persistence and entry rates.
 Government can break the cycle of poverty by using these variables as policy instruments.
 For instance, family planning policy can be in place to cut down the dependency ratio.
 Public and private investment in off-farm activity can also be a viable policy option to decrease underemployment.
 A possible policy instrument to reduce the adverse impact of drought is to induce risk mitigating and management strategies such as crop insurance and access to credit.

 As reported in table 6, all variables maintain the expected sign in initial poverty specification.
-Being educated, having large fraction of adult members in the household (15-64), owning productive assets like tvradio and mobile phone are crucial variables that decrease the propensity of being poor in the initial period.
-Civil strife, drought, and unemployed variable (include children below 14, pensioners, and other dependents who are not participating in any paid and unpaid economic activities) increase initial poverty.
+Being educated, having large fraction of adult members in the household(15-64),owning productive assets like tv-radio and mobile phone are crucial variables that decrease the propensity of being poor in the initial period.
+Civil strife, drought, and unemployed variable(include children below 14, pensioners, and other dependents who are not participating in any paid and unpaid economic activities) increase initial poverty.